-• Planning entity: the class (or classes) that changes during planning.
-In this example, it is the class Process.
+Planning entity: the class (or classes) that changes during planning.
+In this example that's the class Process.

 - Planning variable: the property (or properties) of a planning entity class that changes during planning.
-In this example, it is the property computer on the class Process. - Solution: the class that represents a data set and contains all planning entities.
-In this example that is the class cloudBalance.
+In this example, that's the property computer on the class Process. - Solution: the class that represents a data set and contains all planning entities.
+In this example that's the class cloudBalance.